sl1492/CS240_TrafficLights/README.md

 # CS240_TrafficLights
 CS240 Final Project - Software Systems - C++

+In this project, we work as a team to write a C++ implementation of a traffic intersection simulation.

-In this project, we created Section.h, Section.cpp, MSection.h, MSection.cpp, TrafficLight.h,
+We created Section.h, Section.cpp, MSection.h, MSection.cpp, TrafficLight.h,
 TrafficLight.cpp, Vehicle.h, Vehicle.cpp, Road.h, Road.cpp, Simulation.h and Simulation.cpp to
 implement a traffic intersection simulation.
 The lane is composed of three classes: "Section", "MSection", and "Road".
 "Section" is the base unit on the lane, and "MSection" deals with the